 Marina Badoian-Kriticos

-Research Scientist, Energy and Natural Resource Policy, Houston Advanced Research Center (HARC)
+Director of Strategic Initiatives and External Affairs, Houston Advanced Research Center (HARC)

 2021 U.S. C3E Education & Advocacy Award Winner

-Marina Badoian-Kriticos is a Research Scientist at the Houston Advanced Research Center (HARC), where she also serves as Assistant Director of the U.S. Department of Energy Upper-West Combined Heat and Power Technical Assistance Partnership (CHP TAP) and Senior Program Advisor to the Texas Property Assessed Clean Energy (PACE) Authority.
-Her research focuses on the intersection of energy, climate, resilience, natural resource policy, and program adoption and implementation, and strategies that advance environmental, social, and corporate governance (ESG) integration and sustainability performance.
+Marina Badoian-Kriticos is the Director of Strategic Initiatives and External Affairs at the Houston Advanced Research Center (HARC), where she provides leadership and direction for organizational initiatives and special projects, fosters relationships with key stakeholders, and acts as a trusted advisor to clean energy programs across Texas and the nation.
+She also serves as Senior Program Advisor to the Texas Property Assessed Clean Energy (PACE) Authority and as Program Manager for the U.S. Department of Energy Southcentral Onsite Energy Technical Assistance Partnership (TAP).
+She was promoted to her current position after nearly five years at HARC as a Research Scientist in Energy and Natural Resource Policy.
+Her research focuses on the intersection of energy, climate, resilience, natural resource policy and program adoption and implementation, and strategies that advance environmental, social, and corporate governance (ESG) integration and sustainability performance.

-Badoian-Kriticos serves as Co-Chair of the Urban Land Institute’s Houston Urban Resilience and Sustainability Committee and is a Board Member of the U.S. Green Building Council Gulf Coast.
-She received her Bachelor of Science in Interdisciplinary Studies from University of Houston-Downtown.
+Badoian-Kriticos serves as Co-Chair of the Urban Land Institute’s Houston Urban Resilience and Sustainability Committee.
+She is a Board Member of the U.S. Green Building Council Gulf Coast and the International Facility Management Association (IFMA) Environmental Stewardship and Sustainability Council.
+She received her Bachelor of Science in Interdisciplinary Studies from University of Houston–Downtown.

 + Learn More About Marina's Clean Energy Journey